lumberjackdev/website/_posts/2020-04-19-spring-boot-containers.md

 For everyone else, containers are the natural starting point when beginning your journey into kubernetes deployments.
 Containers are the building blocks of kubernetes so we'll need applications packaged in containers before we can deploy to kubernetes.

 ### So...
 What's a Container?
 Whether your team uses a platform such as Cloud Foundry, deploys `.war` files to tomcat, has customized machine images for your applications, or some other form of deployment you're probably not using containers.
 For the purpose of this guide, I'll be using the word container to reference docker containers.
-For anyone new to the world of docker and containers, you can think of them as self-contained packages of your application and everything it needs to run.
-In a traditional deployment, you might provision a server or virtual machine and then have everything you need installed on it (ie. Java, standard linux libraries, etc.).
-With docker containers, all of that is packaged into a docker image that you can use to run your application anywhere docker is installed.
+For anyone new to the world of docker and containers, we can think of them as self-contained packages of our application and everything it needs to run.
+In a traditional deployment, we might provision a server or virtual machine and then have everything we need installed on it (ie. Java, standard linux libraries, etc.).
+With docker containers, all of that is packaged into a docker image that we can use to run our application anywhere docker is installed.

 ### Containerizing a Spring Boot Application
 With all of that said, let's get started with building a containerized Spring Boot application.
 As usual, the source code is available on [GitHub](https://github.com/lumberjackdev/springboot-on-k8s/tree/part-one).